Khan/aphrodite/README.md

 # Use without React

-Aphrodite was built with React in mind, but does not depend on React.
+Aphrodite was built with React in mind but does not depend on React.
 Here, you can see it used with [Web Components][webcomponents]:

 ```js